Rural Housing Service, USDA.

 Eligible responses to this NOFA will be accepted per this guidance until Start Printed Page 30642December 30, 2011, 12 p.m.
 Eastern Time.
 Selected responses that develop into complete applications and meet all Federal eligibility requirements will receive conditional commitments until all funds are expended.
 Selected responses to this NOFA that are deemed eligible for further processing after September 30, 2011, will be funded to the extent an appropriation act provides funding for GRRHP for FY 2012 and will be subject to any additional limitations that may be in the FY 2012 NOFA.

 Eligible lenders mailing a response or application must provide sufficient time to permit delivery to the submission address on or before the closing deadline date and time.
 Acceptance by a U.S. Post Office or private mailer does not constitute delivery.
 Postage due responses and applications will not be accepted.

-USDA Rural Development State Offices, their addresses, telephone numbers, and person to contact follows: [this information may also be found at http://www.rurdev.usda.gov/recd_map.html]
+USDA Rural Development State Offices, their addresses, and telephone numbers, follow: [this information may also be found at http://www.rurdev.usda.gov/recd_map.html].

 Telephone numbers listed are not toll-free.

 Alabama State Office, 4121 Carmichael Road, Suite 601, Sterling Centre, Montgomery, AL 36106-3683, (334) 279-3400, TDD (334) 279-3495.